QuarkNerd/blog/ceberhardt/_posts/2014-03-19-simulator-enhancements.md

 [locationManager simx_didUpdateLocation:location];
 {% endhighlight %}

 I'll look at where the simulated location data comes from shortly.
-In the meantime, the final thing I discovered was that the while I was able to simulate my own location 'events', the delegate was still being called with the 'real' locations.
+In the meantime, the final thing I discovered was that while I was able to simulate my own location 'events', the delegate was still being called with the 'real' locations.

 Inspecting the stack trace I spotted that an internal method,  `onClientEventLocation` was being called just before the delegate method: